-Lessons are a weekly commitment.
+Lessons are a weekly commitment for children.
 This is a 2 way commitment – I commit to making myself available at the agreed lesson time every week, and I expect students to make their music lesson a priority.
 Pre-payment of your lesson will reserve your lesson time for you for the month ahead.

 Missing a lesson for any reason does not require me to provide additional lesson time.
-The fee for that week’s lesson will be payable whether you attend or not.
-I do not have the capacity to offer make-up lessons, and found that when I did offer them, piano lessons were not treated as a priority.
+I simply do not have the capacity to offer make-up lessons, and found that when I did offer them, piano lessons were not treated as a priority.
 It is not fair to expect me to reorganise my schedule to accommodate your social life.
 The flat fee structure has 4 absences built in to allow you to miss some lessons without fear of “missing out”.
-I am able to offer online classes for the student to learn from home if they are unwell or do not have an adult available to drive them, or can provide online resources for that week.
+I am able to offer online classes for the student to learn from home if they are unwell or isolating, or do not have an adult available to drive them.

 If I need to cancel a lesson – which is only done in extenuating circumstances (e.g. if I become sick) – I will arrange a replacement lesson outside of my regular working hours to honour my side of the commitment.

 Lessons continue year round; if a lesson falls on a public holiday we can discuss whether the lesson will go ahead, whether an alternate date would suit in the case of Christmas, or whether it will be used as one of the built in absences.

 Regular lesson slots are not available to adults, unless they commenced lessons with me as a child and have continued in their same weekly lesson slot after 18.
 Casual lessons are available to be booked online by adults at a mutually convenient time during school hours.